This post was originally published in 2019. It has been revised and republished with an updated list of the best tips on how to combat a bad day.

 Talk it Out

 If all else fails, talk about it.
-Pray, call a friend, write in a journal.
-Let the feelings just flow, but keep in mind that most situations that cause a bad day are temporary, and in the long run, letting them capture your attention for too long won’t be healthy for anyone (especially yourself).
-You deserve to release those bad thoughts back out into the wild and move on with your life in a positive manner.
-So once you’ve talked it out, move forward!
+Call a friend, write in a journal, or pray (if that’s something you’re comfortable with).
+Let the feelings just flow (and let the tears flow too if they need to), but keep in mind that most situations that cause a bad day are temporary.
+In the long run, letting them capture your attention for too long won’t be healthy for anyone (especially yourself).
+You deserve to release those bad thoughts back out into the wild and move forward with a positive mindset.
+So once you’ve talked it out, keep on going!